kaize0409/Awesome-Graph-OOD/README.md

-# Awesome-Graph-OOD-Learning
+# 🚀 Awesome-Graph-OOD-Learning

-This repository for the paper: [A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation](https://arxiv.org/abs/2410.19265)
+This repository for the paper 📘: [A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation](https://arxiv.org/abs/2410.19265).
 The README file here maintains a list of papers on graph out-of-distribution learning, covering three primary scenarios: graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation.

-Check out our existing survey: [Beyond Generalization: A Survey of Out-Of-Distribution Adaptation on Graphs](https://arxiv.org/pdf/2402.11153.pdf), which contains a list of papers on graph out-of-distribution adaptation.
+Check out our existing survey 📄: [Beyond Generalization: A Survey of Out-Of-Distribution Adaptation on Graphs](https://arxiv.org/pdf/2402.11153.pdf), which contains a list of papers on graph out-of-distribution adaptation.

-## Citing This Work
+## 📚 Citing This Work
 If you find this repository helpful to your work, please kindly star it and cite our survey paper as follows:
 ```bibtex
 @article{zhang2024surveygraph,